RajicDenis/gymApp/readme.md

 - Click on "Start new program" to choose program name, level, trainer and start date.
 - You can cancel the program as soon as you create it but it can only be paused after it starts.
 - You can only pause, cancel or continue the program on the first day of the week (Sunday)
-- You can change the level or the trainer at any time unless the program is cancele or finished
+- You can change the level or the trainer at any time unless the program is canceled or finished
+- You can only start a new program after you cancel the existing one or after it finishes
+- There is a refresh button on the program.
+If you pause the program and continue after two weeks, the two weeks are added to the end date.
+If they are not added automatically, you can refresh the program and the date will change.

 ## Timetravel